rssh/notes/2024_12_09_dependency-injection.md

   On the other hand, things look good.
 Scala's flexibility allows one to quickly develop a ‘good enough’ solution despite the fragmented ecosystem.

-Repository for this mini-framework can be found at https://github.com/rssh/scala-appcontext
+The repository for this mini-framework can be found at https://github.com/rssh/scala-appcontext